Prendus/style-guide/README.md

 | Destructive | Used to warn users that the action triggered by the button cannot be undone | `prendus-button--destructive` |
 | Big | Used sparingly in calls to action (such as on the home page) | `prendus-button--big` |

+### Link buttons

+Link buttons are `<button>` elements that need to look like default `<a>` elements.
+This is useful if you need to include button functionality inline in a body of text.
+However, usually a generic button placed somewhere else will work better.

+To create a link button, add the `prendus-link-button` class.

+### Icon buttons

+Icon buttons are primarily `<paper-icon-button>` elements that need to respond when the user hovers over them.
+Avoid using `<iron-icon>` for button functionality (however, you can use `<iron-icon>` inside of `<a>` tags).

+To create an icon button, add the `prendus-icon-button` class.

+### How to use

-Note: if you are using non-generic button (like a recommended action button) you need to include the base class (`prendus-button`) in addition to the specific class.
+If you are using a specific type of button (like a recommended action button) you need to include the base class (`prendus-button`) in addition to the specific class.
 For example:

 ```html
 <button class="prendus-button prendus-button--recommended">Sign up</button>